What are bony metastases?

 Medical guidance should be sought if patients present with bone pain, have received past medical treatment for bone pain or have a history of disease related fractures.
 It is recommended this guidance is sought from a medical or radiation oncologist and is bi-directional.

-Further information relating to bony metastases can be found here.
+A practical guide to managing bony metastases can be found here.